Seventh Day Adventist Reform Movement

 The Seventh Day Adventist Reform Movement is a Protestant Christian denomination in the Sabbatarian Adventist movement that formed from a schism in the European Seventh-day Adventist Church during World War I over the position its European church leaders took on Sabbath observance and on committing Adventists to the bearing of arms in military service for Imperial Germany in World War I.

-The movement was formerly organised on an international level in 1925 at Gotha, Germany and adopted the name "Seventh Day Adventist Reform Movement".
+The movement was formerly organised on an international level in 1925 at Gotha, Germany, and adopted the name "Seventh Day Adventist Reform Movement".
 It was first registered as a General Conference association in 1929 in Burgwedel, near Hanover, Germany.
 Following the General Conference association's dissolution by the Gestapo in 1936 it was re-registered in Sacramento, California, United States in 1949.
 Its present world headquarters are in Roanoke, Virginia, USA.

 The Seventh Day Adventist Reform Movement is governed by a General Conference, a worldwide association of constituent territorial Units consisting of Union Conferences, State/Field Conferences, Mission Fields and Missions not attached to any other unit.
 Through its local church congregations and groups of adherents, affiliated publishing houses, schools, health clinics and hospitals, the Seventh Day Adventist Reform Movement is active in over 132 countries of the world.

 The movement's beliefs largely reflect its distinctive Seventh-day Adventist Church heritage and foundational pillars, with some small divergences.
-See on "Beliefs" below.
+See the "Beliefs" section below.

 History

-1914-1918 Seventh-day Adventist Church Schism (Europe)
+1914-1918 schism

 The Seventh Day Adventist Reform Movement came about as a result of the actions of L. R. Conradi and certain European church leaders during the war, who decided that it was acceptable for Adventists to take part in war, which was in clear opposition to the historical position of the church that had always upheld the non-combative position.
 Since the American Civil War, Adventists were known as non-combatants, and had done work in hospitals or given medical care rather than combat roles.
 The Seventh-day Adventist leaders in Europe when the war began, determined on their own that it was permissible for Adventists to bear arms and serve in the military and other changes which went against traditional Adventist beliefs.